shssoichiro/oxipng/README.md

 ## Overview

-Oxipng is a lossless PNG compression optimizer.
+Oxipng is a multithreaded lossless PNG compression optimizer.
+It can be used via a command-line interface or as a library in other Rust programs.

-**Note:** This package should be considered a beta.
-Although there are many tests in place, there is still a chance of data loss or corruption.
-You should backup your files before using this tool, unless you are very brave.

-If you encounter an issue, please report it via the GitHub issues tab.
-Include as many details as possible.

 ## Installing